Full-time or Part-time Students

 - be enrolled as a full-time student taking a minimum 60% of a full course load (40% of a full course load if you are a student with a permanent disability)

-- be enrolled in an eligible program at an approved post-secondary institution
+- be enrolled in an eligible program at an approved post-secondary school

 - have financial need